DevGrow/devgrow.github.io/_posts/2012-01-24-working-at-a-startup.markdown

 - startups
 ---

 Over the past six months, I've lived and breathed the startup life, working full-time as lead designer/frontend engineer for a pre-Series-A startup in Silicon Valley.
-I'm back on the East Coast now tending to some family issues, but I wanted to take some time to reflect on what I've learned over the past few months.<!-- more -->
+I'm back on the East Coast now tending to some family issues, but I wanted to take some time to reflect on what I've learned over the past few months.